-The Colgate Arts Council (CAC) supports the arts at Colgate University, including music, theater and dance, creative writing, visual art and film.
-The CAC welcomes proposals from faculty in all divisions initiating public art events taking place during the academic year.
+The Colgate Arts Council (CAC) supports the arts at Colgate University, including music, theater and dance, creative writing, visual art, and film and media.
+The CAC seeks to raise the profile of the arts on campus and in the surrounding region, and welcomes proposals from faculty in all divisions initiating art events taking place during the academic year.

-We welcome proposals for events with budgets significantly less than the $3000 cap, and encourage you to be in touch with us if you have an event with a budget above $3000 that you are interested in pursuing in the fall.
-Please see the revised guidelines for proposal format below.
+We welcome proposals for events with budgets significantly less than the $3000 cap, and encourage you to be in touch with us if you have an event with a budget above $3000 that you are interested in pursuing in the spring.

-Additional Information for Major and Discretionary Grant Recipients
+Additional Information for Grant Recipients

 - Grant recipients are encouraged to request administrative support from their departmental or program assistants for such tasks as gathering information for the proposal and organizing artist travel and accommodations, receptions, publicity, etc.